School of Electrical Engineering and Computer Science (EECS)

 CSCI 160L.
 Computer Prog I Lab.

 CSCI 161.
 Computer Science II.
 4 Credits.

 A broadening of foundations for computer science with advanced concepts in computer programming.
 Includes an introduction to data structures, analysis of algorithms, and the theory of computation.
 Includes laboratory.
-Prerequisites: CSCI 130 or CSCI 160, and MATH 103 or MATH 107; concurrent enrollment in MATH 208 is recommended.
-F,S,SS.
+Prerequisites: CSCI 130 with a grade of C or better or CSCI 160 with a grade of C or better, and MATH 103 or MATH 107; concurrent enrollment in MATH 208 is recommended.
+S.

 CSCI 161L.
 Computer Prog II Lab.